zmconnelly/zephyr/README.md

 # Zephyr - One Search to Rule Them All

 A featherweight search bar at your fingertips.
-Ditch your browsers search and go straight to the source.
+Ditch your browser's search and go straight to the source.

 <p>
   <img src="./assets/images/search_bang_options.png" alt="Zephyr in action" width="75%">